MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **com.** (e.g. com.google.android.feature.FASTPASS_BUILD, com.amazon.feature.PRELOAD, com.samsung.android.bio.face) Manufacturer specific configuration values provided by the Android platform

+- **crash_report_sdk** - SDK to send crash logs.
+Either Hockey or AppCenter

+- **crash_type** - crash_type will have java, native, non-fatal as types.

+     - java - if crash recorded on application Layer.

+     - native - if crash recored on native layer within the app.

+     - non-fatal - crashes being recorded to debug any feature.
+Application won’t crash but it will upload non-fatal crash logs to help in debugging a feature.

 - **device_brand** - Device brand (manufacturer or carrier) as indicated by android.os.Build#BRAND

 - **device_ID** - Device unique ID (IMEI)